droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > [!abstract]+ **Kavan's Shame**
 > If a player asks Kavan about his epitaph, he replies, "I failed my people in life.
 In death, I wish to atone for those mistakes."
 ## J4b.
 The Nightmare
 After departing Kavan’s cairn, the players can return to the path and continue traveling south to Yester Hill.
-After one and one-quarter miles and an additional twenty-five minutes, the players encounter Strahd von Zarovich riding his **nightmare**, Beucephalus.
+After one and one-quarter miles and an additional twenty-five minutes, the players encounter Strahd von Zarovich riding his **[Greater Nightmare](https://2e.aonprd.com/Monsters.aspx?ID=3106)**, Beucephalus.
 Read:

 <div class="description">
 <p>"Good evening," echoes a voice from ahead of you, "or, perhaps, good morning?"</p>